We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Health Effects of Lead Exposure

-Severe health effects of acute lead exposure include damage to the nervous system, including wrist or foot drop, tremors, and convulsions or seizures.
+Severe health effects of acute lead exposure include damage to the nervous system.

 Lead Causes Health Problems